echappen/echappen.github.io/_posts/2020-06-25-how-i-can-help.md

 I think it’s good to be explicit about ways in which I’m willing and not willing to give help, so I have lists for each below.

-In writing these lists, I was guided a lot by [Will Larson’s post on mentoring from privilege](https://lethain.com/mentoring-from-privilege/){:target="_blank"}, specifically his points on how to mentor without doing more harm than good.
-To paraphrase his points, I will try to:
+In writing these lists, I was guided by [Will Larson’s post on mentoring from privilege](https://lethain.com/mentoring-from-privilege/){:target="_blank"}, specifically his points on how to mentor without doing more harm than good.
+To paraphrase, I will try to:

 1. Not give advice on things I don’t have direct experience with
 2. Not generalize my experiences